TITLE 8 SOCIAL SERVICES

 B. Eligibility determination: Prior approval of services does not guarantee that individuals are eligible for medicaid.
 Providers must verify that individuals are eligible for medicaid at the time services are furnished and determine if medicaid recipients have other health insurance.

 C. Reconsideration: Providers who disagree with prior approval can request a re-review and a reconsideration.
-See Section MAD-953, Reconsideration of Utilization Review Decisions [now 8.350.2 NMAC, Reconsideration of Utilization Review Decisions].
+See 8.350.2 NMAC, Reconsideration of Utilization Review Decisions.

 D. Effect of hospitalization: If a recipient is hospitalized during the certification period and a significant change in condition or course of treatment occurs, the home health agency must treat the recipient as a new patient and submit a new prior approval request and new plan of care.
 If there is no significant change in the recipient’s condition or course of treatment, an agency can resume care under the existing plan of care.

 8.325.9.17 Reimbursement: Home health agencies assume responsibility for any and all claims submitted on behalf of the provider and under the provider’s number.
 Home health agencies must submit claims for reimbursement on the UB-92 claim form or its successor.
-See Section MAD-702, Billing for Medicaid Services [now 8.302.2 NMAC, Billing for Medicaid Services].
+See 8.302.2 NMAC, Billing for Medicaid Services.
 Once enrolled, providers receive instructions on documentation, billing and claims processing.
 Reimbursement is made based on the Title XVIII (medicare) cost-finding procedures and reimbursement methodology.
 Charges are paid at an interim rate basis established under the medicaid guidelines by the medicare audit agent, subject to retroactive settlement when the cost report is final.
-Cost reports on appropriate forms must be submitted to the audit agent within ninety (90) days of the close of the provider’s fiscal accounting period.
+Cost reports on appropriate forms must be submitted to the audit agent within 90 days of the close of the provider’s fiscal accounting period.
 Failure to provide timely cost reports results in suspension of payments.

 8.325.9.18 Reimbursement Limitations: The following limitations apply to reimbursement made to home health agencies: